bernhardAxonIvy/doc/source/designer-guide/configuration/webservice-clients.rst

   click the Generate WS classes button to read the WSDL and generate client side classes.
 The generated files will be compiled and packaged into a jar file.
-The generated jar file will be located in the *lib_ws/client* folder of Ivy project and automatically added to the project libraries.
+The generated jar file will be located in the *lib_ws/client* folder of Axon Ivy project and automatically added to the project libraries.

 .. note::